OWASP/CheatSheetSeries/cheatsheets/XS_Leaks_Cheat_Sheet.md

 ## Attacks on postMessage communication

-Sometimes in controlled situations we would like despite SOP to exchange information between different origins.
+Sometimes in controlled situations we would like, despite SOP, to exchange information between different origins.
 We can use the postMessage mechanism.
 See below example:

 ```javascript
 // Origin: http://example.com